normanmaurer/blog.normanmaurer.me/blog/2013-11-09-Throwable-Be-aware-of-hidden-performance-costs.md

         }
      }

-This works but if this method is called often and with a not to small array of `PendingWrite`s you are in trouble.
-As it will need to fill in the StackTrace for every PendingWrite you are about to fail!
+This works but if this method is called often and with many `PendingWrite`s you are in serious trouble, as it will need to fill in the StackTrace for every `PendingWrite` you are about to fail!

 This is not only very wasteful but also something that is easy to optimize!
 The key is to lazy create the `ClosedChannelException` and re-use it for each `PendingWrite` that needs to get failed.
 And doing so will even result in the correct StackTrace to be filled in... __JackPot!__